 With economic signals mixed, Fed policymakers still divided

-Last month's slowdown in U.S. jobs growth may be a sign weakness in manufacturing is spreading to the broader economy, or it could simply reflect an expected downshift in a fundamentally healthy labor market.

-SAN FRANCISCO/ WASHINGTON: Last month's slowdown in U.S. jobs growth may be a sign weakness in manufacturing is spreading to the broader economy, or it could simply reflect an expected downshift in a fundamentally healthy labor market.
+SAN FRANCISCO/WASHINGTON: Last month's slowdown in US jobs growth may be a sign weakness in manufacturing is spreading to the broader economy, or it could simply reflect an expected downshift in a fundamentally healthy labour market.

 What it is not is a watershed moment as Federal Reserve policymakers weigh where next with interest rates.